 You’ll need to provide us with evidence that your service meets the necessary level of assurance.

-If your service is an encrypted overlay or a PKI that supports the PSN Protected service, you must provide evidence that you meet CESG’s Network encryption at official guidance.
-For all other connectivity services, you must provide evidence that you meet CESG’s Securing Technology at Official guidance.
+If your service is an encrypted overlay or a PKI that supports the PSN Protected service, you must provide evidence that you meet the National Cyber Security Centre (NCSC) using IPsec to protect data guidance.
+For all other connectivity services, you must provide evidence that you meet the Securing Technology at Official guidance.